SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The general structure is *sustainable + economic benefits + LDCs/SIDS*.

 *economic benefits* is interpreted widely, to also include e.g. livelihoods, fisheries and ecosystem services.
+The `Nairobi Convention` is included, which refers to the Nairobi Convention for the Protection, Management, and Development of the Coastal and Marine Environment of the Eastern Africa region.
 I am a little unsure whether `AND` OR `NEAR/15` is better for the combination of *sustainable + economic benefits* - leaning towards AND.

 ``` Ceylon =
 TS =